 Wawona Tunnel View: Give up any pretense of having seen majestic views before.
 You will enter a tunnel in Yosemite and what you see when you come out the other side will make the drive worth every second in the car with the kids.
 You will get a panoramic view of Half Dome, El Capitan, Three Brothers and Bridalveil Falls.
 This is the spot you want to take your Christmas photos.
 There are plenty of tourists milling around getting their own photos.
 They will be more than happy to take a few shots for you with your kids.
 There is parking on both sides of the road.
 Pick the side of the road that you are driving on.
 Do not attempt to cut across the road.
 It will just screw everyone up.

 Glaciar Point: Save this drive for the end of the day.
 Sunsets are spectacular.
 Bring a sweatshirt or jacket.
 It gets cold up there.
 Pack a picnic, scout out your spot and wait for the light show to begin.
 More than one photographer has taken a million dollar shot here.
 Don’t believe me?
 Head to the gift shop in Yosemite Village to buy a copy of one.

-Mariposa Falls: Unfortunately we missed Mariposa Falls.
-When you enter the park you either had towards Yosemite Village or you can turn right and go to Mariposa Falls.
+Mariposa Grove: Unfortunately we missed Mariposa Grove When you enter the park you either had towards Yosemite Village or you can turn right and go to Mariposa Grove.
 We just couldn’t cram it in.
 We had dreams of seeing it the morning we left for Vegas, but it didn’t work out that way.
 If you have time drive over and hike around for a bit.